ibm-cloud-docs/cis/managing-for-reliability.md

 You can use the **Serve Stale Content** Page Rule setting to keep a limited version of your site online if your server goes down.

-With **Serve Stale Content**, when your server goes down, IBM CIS serves pages from our cache, so your visitors still see some of the pages they are trying to visit.
+With **Serve Stale Content**, when your server goes down, {{site.data.keyword.cis_short_notm}} serves pages from our cache, so your visitors still see some of the pages they are trying to visit.
 Your visitors see a message at the top of the page telling them that they are in offline browsing mode.
 Serve Stale Content returns an HTTP status 503, however, 503 is also used by many other web applications.
-When your server comes back online, IBM CIS will bump users back to regular browsing seamlessly.
+When your server comes back online, {{site.data.keyword.cis_short_notm}} will bump users back to regular browsing seamlessly.

-If IBM CIS does not have the requested page in its cache, your visitor sees an error page letting them know that the website page they are requesting is offline.
+If {{site.data.keyword.cis_short_notm}} does not have the requested page in its cache, your visitor sees an error page letting them know that the website page they are requesting is offline.

 ### How to set up Serve Stale Content
 {:#setting-up-serve-stale-content}